-ELISA kits are one of the most versatile immunoassays used in research and diagnostic laboratories for the detection and quantification of different analytes.
+ELISA kits are one of the most versatile immunoassays used in research and diagnostic laboratories to detect and quantify different analytes.
 However, faced with the growing need to detect analytes present in very low concentrations, these assays have shown some limitations in terms of sensitivity.

-The development of variation on traditional ELISAs like the CLIA assays solves this limitation.
+The development of variations on traditional ELISAs like the CLIA assays solves this limitation.

 This type of immunoassay includes a chemiluminescent detection system that makes it more sensitive.